AstroTechies/astroneermodding/docs/standards/metadatav2.rst

      Each field MUST be a string, with the exception of ``placements``, which is a JSON array of game paths to the procedural modifiers to place into this layer.
      This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

-- ``dependencies``: A json object containing dependencies that must be fetched for this mod to work.
+- ``dependencies``: A JSON object containing dependencies that must be fetched for this mod to work, where each dependency is represented as an entry with the key being the mod ID as a string, and the value being the version requirement as a string.
   Dependency version requirements follow the `semver standard <https://semver.org/>`_.
+  This field is represented as an object, and is OPTIONAL, defaulting to ``{}``.

-As an example, here is a valid ``metadata.json`` file incorporating all of the defined fields:
+As an example, here is a valid ``metadata.json`` file incorporating all of the defined root-level fields:

 .. code-block:: JSON